3fon3fonov/migration_NS/README.md

 python3 compute_mig_nest.py
 ```

 By default, this will execute migration models with nested sampling.
-You can configure:
+Inside compute_mig_nest.py you can configure:

 - Input parameters via command-line flags or configuration files
 - Sampling options (number of live points, stopping criteria)